strontic/strontic.github.io/xcyclopedia/library/MRT.exe-792A4FC72C80CA97C00196B4D8B27A0E.md

 ## Possible Misuse

 *The following table contains possible examples of `MRT.exe` being misused.
-While this file is **not** malicious, its legitimate functionality can by abused for malicious purposes.*
+While `MRT.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --